degawa/dictos/README.md

 #### higher-order derivative
 On the staggered grid, the odd-order derivative is calculated at each cell center, and the even-order derivative is calculated at each point.
-This means we can reuse the equations for 2nd, 4th, 6th...-order derivative on the regular grid.
+This means we can reuse the equations for even-order derivative on the regular grid.
 However, to maintain consistency between 2nd-order derivative and 1st-order derivative of 1st-order derivate, the 2nd-order derivative is calculated as the 1st-order derivative of the 1st-order derivative.
-The higher-order derivatives than 2nd-order are calculated in the same way.
+The higher-order derivatives than 2nd-order must be calculated in the same way.

 The stencil width will be wider, but the consistency is more important.